client9/client9-website-2017/content/post/translate-strftime-to-hugo.md

 ### RFC 3339, ISO 8061

 This format is used in Open Graph, and Google metadata.
-[RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) and [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601) defines a number of variations, but the following should work for most cases:
+[RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) and [ISO 8061](https://en.wikipedia.org/wiki/ISO_8601) defines a number of variations, but the following works:

 ```
 {{ .Date.Format "2006-01-02T15:04:05Z07:00" }}